The story almost always starts with, my gran (or aunt or Mom) teaching me how to crochet granny stitch…

-My maternal grandmother died before I was born and from what I can gather, she was a creative soul.
-All I have as a reminder of this grotesque lady was a granny square bag she made.
+My maternal grandmother died before I was born.
+I am told that she was a creative soul.
+All I have as a reminder of this grotesque lady is a granny square bag she made.
 It is preciously framed.

 Mom, for instance, is a knitter but she taught me the basics of crocheting when I was still very young.

 But today, we’ll get the granny stitch, also known as granny stripe, straight granny or even the flat granny stitch under the belt.

 QUICK AND EASY CROCHET stitches – how to crochet granny stitch in flat rows

 Granny stitch or straight granny stitch is a basic crochet stitch.
 It is made up of 3-dc clusters, a chain (or 2), and another 3-dc cluster.
 Dc in US terms or TR in UK terms.